sblab-bioinformatics/epigenetics-of-glioblastoma/bayesian_estimate_of_5hmC_margin.md

 setnames(postDT, names(postDT), xnames)
 write.table(x= postDT, file= 'postDT.tmp.txt', row.names= FALSE, quote= FALSE)

-# You might want to quit R and reload this obj to clean up the memory
+# You might want to quit R and reload this obj to clean up the memory.
+You need to reload also bdg
 postDT<- fread('postDT.tmp.txt')

 # Add to posterior datatable the position and raw counts